IRIS SOFTWARE GROUP GENERAL TERMS & CONDITIONS

 3 Extent of permitted reproduction

-3.1 You may not, unless authorised by applicable law which is incapable of exclusion by the parties:
+3.1 You may not, or permit any User or third party to, unless authorised by applicable law which is incapable of exclusion by the parties, attempt to:

-3.1.1 except to the extent permitted under this Agreement attempt to copy, modify, duplicate, create derivative works from, frame, mirror, re-publish, download, display, transmit or distribute or any portion of the Software and/or Licenced Materials (as applicable) in any form or media or by any means;
+3.1.1 except to the extent permitted under this Agreement, copy, modify, duplicate, create derivative works from, frame, mirror, re-publish, download, display, transmit or distribute or any portion of the Software and/or Licenced Materials (as applicable) in any form or media or by any means;

-3.1.2 attempt or permit any third party to, reverse compile, disassemble, reverse engineer or otherwise reduce to human-perceivable form all or any part of the Software; or permit any third party to, reverse compile, alter, adapt, make error corrections to, decompile, reverse engineer, disassemble or otherwise reduce to human-perceivable form the Software or any part or permit the Software to be combined with any other programs; or
+3.1.2 reverse compile, disassemble, reverse engineer or otherwise reduce to human-perceivable form all or any part of the Software; or reverse compile, alter, adapt, make error corrections to, decompile, reverse engineer, disassemble or otherwise reduce to human-perceivable form the Software or any part or permit the Software to be combined with any other programs; or

 3.1.3 access all or any part of the Software, Services and Licenced Materials in order to build a product or service which competes with the Software and Services.